Combinatorial analysis of the period mapping: topology of 2D fibers: PL model of Period map

 where $v_s$ is the point of touching of the arc $\Lambda_s$ and the graph; the sum is taken over all vertical edges of the boundary of the upper half-plane cut along the graph that lie between $v_s$ and $+\infty$. ~~\bl

 \begin{rmk} We see that the period map depends only on the coordinates $H$ of the simplicial factor $\Delta[\Gamma]$ of the space ${\cal A}[\Gamma]$.
-If it does not lead to a conclusion (e.g. in case of nonexceptional $[\Gamma]$) we consider the periods mapping (\ref{Ps}) directly from the simplex $\Delta[\Gamma]$ to the euclidean space and designate it by the same letter $\Pi$. \end{rmk}
+If it does not lead to a conclusion (e.g. in case of non-exceptional $[\Gamma]$) we consider the period mapping (\ref{Ps}) directly from the simplex $\Delta[\Gamma]$ to the euclidean space and designate it by the same letter $\Pi$. \end{rmk}

 \begin{xmpl} The period map for curve $M\{\Gamma\}$ with the graph $[\Gamma]$ shown in Fig. \ref{M62} equals to

 One can check that $\sum_{s=0}^6\Pi_s=2(H_1+H_4+H_5+H_{10})+4(H_2+H_3+H_6+H_7+H_8+H_9)=2\pi$ due to the normalization of weights of vertical edges. \end{xmpl}